Corey Dickerson Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, the ninth-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners' 3.83 team ERA ranks seventh across all league pitching staffs.
+- The Mariners' 3.82 team ERA ranks seventh among all league pitching staffs.

-- Mariners pitchers combine to surrender the second-fewest home runs in baseball (76 total, one per game).
+- Mariners pitchers combine to surrender 78 home runs (one per game), the fourth-fewest in baseball.

+- Woo gets the start for the Mariners, his fifth of the season.
+He is 1-1 with a 5.09 ERA and 25 strikeouts in 17 2/3 innings pitched.

-- In his most recent outing on Wednesday against the New York Yankees, the righty tossed five innings, allowing three earned runs while surrendering four hits.
+- The righty's most recent time out came on Thursday against the New York Yankees, when he tossed 5 1/3 scoreless innings while allowing two hits.

+- In four games this season, the 23-year-old has amassed a 5.09 ERA and 12.7 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.